lbc-team/truffle-docs/source/reference/truffle-commands.md

 Spawns an interface to interact with contracts via the command line.
 Additionally, many Truffle commands are available within the console (without the `truffle` prefix).

-Requires an external Ethereum client, such as [Ganache](../ganache/using) or geth.
+Requires an external Ethereum client, such as [Ganache](https://truffleframework.com/ganache/using) or geth.
 For a console that creates a development and test environment, use `truffle develop`.

-See the [Using the console](../getting_started/console) section for more details.
+See the [使用控制台](https://learnblockchain.cn/docs/truffle/getting-started/using-truffle-develop-and-the-console.html) section for more details.

 Options: